 Unfortunately, dangerous intersections for Chicago car accidents aren’t limited to downtown.
 The following 10 suburban crossings were listed as the worst offenders in the metro Chicago area outside of downtown.

 Because the risk to Chicago pedestrians is so great at any of these intersections and even many others, the Active Transportation Alliance has been pushing for increased awareness about intersection safety and more funding for roadway improvements throughout the Chicago area in a safety campaign called Safe Crossings since last October.
 As Chicago residents ourselves, we hope that they will be supported by the local government and successful in their efforts.
 No pedestrians should find themselves at risk when following traffic laws.

 Fortunately, there are ways for both drivers and pedestrians to prevent pedestrian accidents and the serious injuries and fatalities that come with them from occurring.
 Let’s take a closer look at some tips for drivers and pedestrians.

 Despite these barriers to safe walking, hundreds of people walk to work, school, or to run errands in Chicago every day.
 When their lives are put at risk due to the negligence of drivers or unsafe road conditions, something must be done.
 If you have been injured in a pedestrian-related car crash in Chicago due to another person’s negligence, you may deserve compensation.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Contact our lawyers at Staver Accident Injury Lawyers, P.C. today by calling (312) 236-2900.
 Find out how we can help.